ABZ-Aaron/Reddit-API-Pipeline/README.md

 ### Running Airflow <a name="Airflow"></a>

-To start our pipeline, we'll need to kick of Airflow.
+To start our pipeline, we'll need to kick off Airflow.
 To do so, navigate to the airflow directory in the cloned repo:

 ```bash
 cd ~/RedditApp/airflow